Langer's lines: Application

 Knowing the direction of Langer's lines within a specific area of the skin is important for surgical operations, particularly cosmetic surgery.
 If a surgeon has a choice about where and in what direction to place an incision, they may choose to cut in the direction of Langer's lines.
 Incisions made parallel to Langer's lines may heal better and produce less scarring than those that cut across.
 Conversely, incisions perpendicular to Langer's lines have a tendency to pucker and remain obvious, although sometimes this is unavoidable.
 The orientation of stab wounds relative to Langer's lines can have a considerable impact upon the presentation of the wound.

 Langer's lines include breast static tension lines, which mark a guide for breast surgery incisions.

 Keloids are more common when incision is given across Langer's lines.
 Sometimes the exact direction of the collagen fibers are unknown, because in some regions of the body there are differences between different individuals.
-Also, the lines described by Kraissl differ in some ways from Langer's lines, particularly on the face.

 Alternatives

 Other authors have created topological skin maps.
-Kraissl's lines differ from Langer's lines in that while Langer's lines were defined in cadavers, Kraissl's lines have been defined in living individuals.
-Also, the method used to identify Kraissl's lines is not traumatic.
+Kraissl's lines differ from Langer's lines particularly on the face.
+Also, while Langer's lines were defined in cadavers, Kraissl's lines have been defined in living individuals.
+The method used to identify Kraissl's lines is not traumatic.